top of page

 There was also a lot of luck, as our timing was very good.
 The telecom/datacom market was ramping up with huge infrastructure needs to support the first wave of the internet.
 The stock market was on a large and lengthy upswing, so publicly-traded companies were making acquisitions with their stock and not spending any of their cash.

 To the companies being acquired this was perfectly fine, as once a brief lock-up period expired the employees and investors could sell their shares in the open market.
 All the employees were granted stock options and if they exercised their options and sold their shares during one of the many opportunities we had to cash-in, every employee made enough money to buy a house or pay off a mortgage, buy a nice car or some other indulgence.
 The first twenty employees did extremely well and earned life-changing money.
-We also offered the employees two opportunities to purchase stock alongside the financing rounds, giving them the ability to further invest in the business, and really in themselves.
+We also offered the employees two opportunities to purchase stock alongside the financing rounds, giving them the ability to further invest in the business, and really invest in themselves.
 Several of us took advantage of this opportunity and it paid off.

 We were also very fortunate to be acquired when we were.
 About six months after the acquisition was completed the stock market went through a significant crash.
 Share prices went down considerably and public companies halted their growth-by-acquisition strategies.
 Had we waited another four to six months to accept an offer, an acquisition would not have happened.
 Now, the company was also in the midst of its third financing round and there was considerable investment interest from top tier venture capital firms.
 Raising a substantial amount of money to support the company’s product development and marketing plans would not have been a problem.
 We would have raised enough to support operations and some headcount growth for at least another 18-24 months.